tophertoy/rails_setup/README.md

-Store any useful ruby classes that are needed in every rails project
+Store any useful rails snippets, gems, classes, configurations that are used in EVERY rails project

 Usage
 -----